ActianCorp/integration-platform-docs/docs/integration-manager/configurations/serialized-job-queues.md

 ## Overview

 By default, all Integration Manager jobs run in parallel, up to the available concurrency (i.e., the number of engines or nodes that you have licensed).
-Most of the time different kinds of jobs can run concurrently without issue.
+Most of the time, different kinds of jobs can run concurrently without issue.

-Sometimes, however, the SAME job running concurrently can have undesirable outcome (i.e., the integration may not be idempotent).
+Sometimes, however, the *same* job running concurrently can have and undesirable outcome (i.e., the integration may not be idempotent).

 Some examples:
 * Actions on a database are not atomic (global transaction logic).